Henricus Martellus Germanus

 Henricus Martellus Germanus (fl.
-1480-1496) was a German cartographer active in Florence between 1480 and 1496.
+1480–1496) was a German cartographer active in Florence between 1480 and 1496.
 His surviving cartographic work includes manuscripts of Ptolemy's Geographia, manuscripts of Insularium illustratum (a descriptive atlas of island maps), and two world maps which were the first to show a passage around the southern tip of Africa into the Indian Ocean.
 His world maps summarize geographical knowledge at the outset of the Age of Discovery and "epitomize the best of European cartography at the end of the fifteenth century."

 Biography

 Very little is known about the life of Henricus Martellus Germanus.
 Even his name and place of birth have been the subject of much speculation.
-In the fifteenth century it was common for scholars and artisans to adopt a Latinized version of their birth name.
+In the 15th century, it was common for scholars and artisans to adopt a Latinized version of their birth name.
 This was the case with Martellus.
 Germanus is the Latin word for Germany and it is the clearest indication of his origin.
 Some authors have assumed his birth name must have been "Heinrich Hammer" (the German translation of Henricus Martellus), but there is no documentary proof.
 It is possible that he was from Nuremberg, a center of the German Renaissance but, again, no direct evidence.

 At the time, Florence was home to a significant population of German immigrants working as craftsmen and artisans, so Martellus's presence in the city would not have been remarkable.
 He was active in Florence between 1480 and 1496, spending at least some of that time in the workshop of Francesco Rosselli.

 Nothing is known of his education or experience, although his work shows some influence of Nicolaus Germanus, another German cartographer active in Florence.
 His own assertion that he traveled extensively suggests that perhaps he was a merchant.